 Microsoft Eases Burden on Struggling Partners

-Amid the COVID-19 pandemic, Microsoft is expanding incentives and easing partnership requirements to help affected solution providers
+Amid COVID-19 pandemic, Microsoft expands incentives and eases partnership requirements to help affected solution providers

 Microsoft is taking extraordinary measures to help ease the burden of partners wrestling with the operational and economic impact of the COVID-19 pandemic by increasing incentives and resources while delaying partnership requirements.

 The Lowdown: In a new blog post, Microsoft channel chief Gavriella Schuster announced sweeping additions and temporary changes to the Microsoft partner program.
-Microsoft is giving solution providers more time and resources to cope with the pandemic’s fallout, trying to ensure that the burden doesn’t contribute additional hardship.
+Microsoft is giving solution providers more time and resources to cope with the pandemic’s fallout, trying to ensure that the burden doesn’t contribute to additional hardship.

 Schuster, whose official title is corporate vice president of One Commercial Partner, said, “We have also been carefully considering how our partner programs can serve our partners best, as this situation evolves.
 We understand that some partners may want to accelerate their pace, while other partners may want to slow things down.
 Regardless, what is most important for you to know at this moment in time is that we are listening to feedback from you, our partners, and doing what we can to help.”